Frequency-Sovereignty-System/pfip-final/PFIP_FINAL_v1.0.md

 # PFIP FINAL v1.0 — Machine-readable Index

-This repository hosts the PFIP FINAL v1.0 release asset package (PDF + SHA256 verification file).
+This repository hosts the PFIP FINAL v1.0 release asset package .

 PFIP FINAL is a descriptive boundary statement set for public reference and provenance routing.
 It is not a technical protocol, not executable, and does not create obligations, permissions, or enforcement claims for any party.
 It is provided for reading and reference only.

 Frequency code: TUX-133.144~
-Canonical root pointer (public verification): tux133144.eth
+Canonical root pointer : tux133144.eth

 Canonical entry for verification and routing:
 - tux133144.eth

-Canonical citation target (stable entry):
+Canonical citation target :
 - Root repository Releases page (recommended canonical citation target)

 Note: All PDF assets preserve their original bilingual (Chinese–English) filenames to maintain SHA256 integrity and long-term provenance continuity.